-Not surprisingly, our favorite Whale Watching Spoken Here is from the wonderful lookout at Neahkahnie Mountain and Ecola State Park Whale Watching near Cannon Beach.
+Not surprisingly, our favorite Whale Watching Spoken Here is from the wonderful lookout at Neahkahnie Mountain, Oswald West State Park, and Ecola State Park Whale Watching near Cannon Beach.

 Looking for Whale Watch Vacation Rentals?

-Besides our own oceanfront Manzanita rentals, less than 3 minutes from the Whale Watching Spoken Here site on Neahkahnie Mountain, check out these Oregon Coast vacation rentals perfect for whale watching:
+Besides our own oceanfront Manzanita rentals which all have terrific views for spotting whales frolicking in the Pacific Ocean - and less than 3 minutes from the Whale Watching Spoken Here site on Neahkahnie Mountain - heck out these Oregon Coast vacation rentals perfect for whale watching: